mvdan/github-actions-golang/README.md

 `os.TempDir` on Windows will contain a short name, since `%TEMP%` also contains it.
-Note that case sensitivity doesn't matter, and that `os.Open` should still work; but some programs not treaing short names might break.
+Note that case sensitivity doesn't matter, and that `os.Open` should still work; but some programs not treating short names might break.

 ```cmd
 > echo %USERPROFILE%